 Zach is walking through the front door at home after winning the most prestigious prize in Philadelphia golf.
 And Andrew, Austin and Evan, get ready to hear about it.

 Zach Barbin, a senior at Liberty University, won the 120th BMW Philadelphia Amateur Championship Saturday at Lancaster Country Club (par 70, 6,694 yards).
 He defeated fellow collegiate Michael O’Brien, who is heading to Florida Gulf Coast University for a grad year, 5&3, in the 36-hole Final.

 Barbin, a Loch Nairn Golf Club member, is the first player representing a public facility to win in the event’s history.
-Public courses were welcomed into GAP in 1994.
+Public courses were officially welcomed into GAP in 1996.

 “If I could take the trophy home with me I’d put it on the table and tell Austin this is bigger than the GAP Junior [trophy] he won,” said a smiling Barbin.
 “No. Seriously.
 We support each other and we encourage each other.
 I know they are so happy for me like I was for Austin last year [Austin won multiple events en route to the GAP Junior Player of the Year in 2019].
 My older brother [Andrew] already sent me a nice text.
 We all love each other.
 I’m not going to brag or anything.”